Katherine Tupper Marshall: Early life and education

-Katherine Boyce Tupper was born the youngest of three children on October 8, 1882 in Harrodsburg, Kentucky to Reverend Henry Allen Tupper Jr. and Marie Pender Tupper.
-The family moved as Reverend Tupper was called from Harrodsburg to Baltimore, Maryland to Brooklyn, New York, where he took up a pastorate at Calvary Baptist Church in Grammercy Park.
+Katherine Boyce Tupper was born the youngest of three children on October 8, 1882, in Harrodsburg, Kentucky, to Reverend Henry Allen Tupper Jr. and Marie Pender Tupper.
+The family moved as Reverend Tupper was called from Harrodsburg to Baltimore, Maryland, to Brooklyn, New York, where he took up a pastorate at Calvary Baptist Church in Gramercy Park.

-Katherine and her sister Allene enrolled at the Hollins Institute in Roanoke, Virginia in 1899.
+Katherine and her sister Allene enrolled at the Hollins Institute in Roanoke, Virginia, in 1899.
 At the turn of the twentieth century, the number of Americans enrolled in institutions of higher education was slim, and the number of American women enrolled was even slimmer.
-During Katherine’s time at Hollins, less than three percent of college-aged Americans attended college.
+During Katherine's time at Hollins, less than three percent of college-aged Americans attended college.
 Of that small percentage, thirty-six percent were women.

 Katherine became a well-known and respected leader in the Hollins community while she pursued her acting career.
 Although she remained undistinguished academically, she exercised a marked influence in extracurricular activities.
 Her classmates and professors noticed as well, stating in her 1967 Hollins Medal citation that Katherine “[e]dited almost every publication at Hollins she did not manage, acted in every play she did not direct, was vice president of everything in which she was not president and had time left over to write poetry, be on the tennis team, and even to play the banjo.”

 In 1902, Katherine graduated with an Eclectic Degree consisting of diplomas in elocution, moral science, history and English courses.